Online Doctorate in Organizational Leadership With Christian Ministry

 Offered By: College of Doctoral Studies

-In addition, students will closely examine the following topic areas:
+In addition, you will closely examine the following topic areas:

 • The role of leadership in the disciple-making process, with a look at the interrelationship of disciples and volunteers